 - Vanilla Extract - always good to add vanilla into baked goods, as it gives a subtle vanilla flavor.

-- Sour Cream - baking with sour cream is my favorite!
-Sour cream gives additional fat to the bake, and results in a moist and velvety texture.
+- Greek Yogurt - baking with greek yogurt is my favorite!
+Greek yogurt gives additional fat to the bake, and results in a moist and velvety texture.
+Plus, it gives a boost of protein!

 - Baking Soda + Baking Powder - we use a little of both for these muffins to give them an ultimate texture and rise.